Blendify/blender-manual/trunk/blender_docs/manual/physics/force_fields/types/curve_guide.rst

    This setting governs the strength of the guide between *MinDist* and *MaxDist*.
    A *Fall-off* of 1 means a linear progression.

-A particle follows a *Curve Guide* during it's lifetime, the velocity depends from it's lifetime and the length of the path.
+A particle follows a *Curve Guide* during its lifetime, the velocity depends on its lifetime and the length of the path.

 Additive
    If you use *Additive*, the speed of the particles is also evaluated depending on the *Fall-off*.